yoginpahuja/Drum-Kit/README.md

 # Drum-Kit
-Drum kit which can be used by either clicking the buttons or pressing keyboard keys
+Drum kit which can be used by either clicking the buttons or pressing keyboard keys.
+Made by Yogin Pahuja.